absentees/arena-cli-tools/README.md

 ### Add URL block to channel (WIP)

 Add a URL block to a channel or multiple at once.
-Provide the URL and the channel with flag `-c` as many times as you like.
+Provide the URL with the `-u` URL and the channels with flag `-c` as many times as you like.
+The tool will create channels that do not exist.

 ```
-$ arena-cli-tools add block https://are.na -c "Added from cli"
+$ arena-cli-tools add -u https://are.na -c "Added from cli" -c "cool CLI url"
 Added URL https://are.na to your channel "Added from CLI"
 ```